 Easy Broccoli Leek Soup

-Easy Broccoli Leek Soup is a simple blend of chopped leeks, chopped broccoli, vegetable broth, olive oil, water, parsley and garlic.
+Easy Broccoli Leek Soup is a simple blend of chopped leeks, chopped broccoli, vegetable broth, olive oil, water, parsley, and garlic.
 Then dish it up!
-Delicious and filling makes this the perfect bowl of health.
+Delicious and filling make this the perfect bowl of health.

 - 4 garlic cloves

 - 1 large leek, rinsed and chopped (use white part only and discard the green part)